 Get the latest from TODAY

-After a strenuous spring semester in 2014, taking 19 credits and working three jobs, Marisha Dotson felt sick often.
-She wasn't too surprised when a tiny pink dot appeared on her nose.
+After a strenuous spring semester at The University of Tennessee in 2014, taking 19 credits and working three jobs, Dotson was sick a lot.
+She wasn't surprised when a tiny pink dot appeared on her nose.
 She thought stress probably caused the pimple.
-After a few days, the pink spot didn’t go away but instead started growing.
+Though after a few days, the pink spot didn’t go away.
+Instead, it started growing.

 Was it a cystic pimple?
 She visited the campus health clinic — just to be safe.

-“Pimples usually don’t get that big,” she told TODAY.
+“Pimples usually don’t get that big,” she said.
 “I was freaking out about it.”

 “Every day it was increasing in size,” she said.
 “The pimple had grown to the size of a quarter in four weeks.”

-Dotson, 28, worried the blemish might be something worse.
-A biopsy confirmed Dotson’s fears — she had squamous cell carcinoma, a common type of skin cancer.
-And, it was growing at an alarming pace.
+Dotson, now 29, worried it might be something worse.
+A biopsy confirmed Dotson’s fears: She had squamous cell carcinoma, a common type of skin cancer.
+And it was growing at an alarming pace.